How to Nail your Barbershop Interior

 Feel Good Furniture

-Investing in high quality chairs is essential when choosing furniture, to ensure your clients are comfortable.
+Investing in high quality chairs is essential when choosing furniture, to ensure clients are comfortable.
 “I’ve always believed that you can’t scrimp on the chairs, it’s a no-brainer to go for the best you can get,” says Alex.
 Likewise, Wez shares how he mainly invested in the furniture featured in the waiting room and barber chairs.
-“They are your two main points of satisfaction.”
-High quality furniture will also last and save you money in the long run.”
+“They are your two main points of satisfaction.
+High quality furniture will also last and save you money in the long run."

 Get Creative

-“There are so many amazing vintage pieces you can incorporate into your barbershop interior to give it a unique feel,” says Joe Mills, Owner of Woolf Kings X. Being tight on budget can force you to be creative and find alternative options.
+“There are so many amazing vintage pieces you can incorporate into your design to give it a unique feel,” says Joe Mills, Owner of Woolf Kings X. Being tight on budget can force you to be creative and find alternative options.
 “Use YouTube to find out how to make things,” Wez advises.
 Big wins can come in the simplest ways, one of the walls in Teddy Edwards Cutting Room already came in his selected colour.
-“I worked out it was cheaper to buy and install and be more eye-catching than it was to get it plastered and painted,” says Alex.
-“I also find mirrors are expensive, so I get them direct from glazers to save money.”
+“I worked out it was cheaper to buy and install and be more eye-catching that it was to get it plastered and painted,” says Alex.
+“I also find mirrors expensive, so I get them direct from glazers to save money.”

 A Place to Hang

 Incorporating a space for your clients to stick around after a service is not only good for building client loyalty but it also creates a great and comfortable atmosphere.
 “Your space is somewhere clients can relax, catch up with friends, and forget about what’s going on outside,” Joe tells us.
 “We have a coffee bar and comfortable seating that many clients decide to relax in after treatments,” shares Wez.
-Likewise, Teddy Edwards Cutting Room has a breakfast bar in the front window with stools, as well as chairs outside the front of the shop.
-“We have plugs and usb ports everywhere allowing customers to enjoy a coffee or catch up on work while enjoying the atmosphere of the shop,” says Alex.
+Likewise, Teddy Edwards Cutting Room has a breakfast bar in the front window with stools as well as chairs outside the front of the shop.
+“We have plugs and usb ports everywhere allowing customers to enjoy a coffer or catch up on work while enjoying the atmosphere of the shop,” says Alex.

 Lead image: Teddy Edwards Cutting Rooms